Kazakh famine of 1930–1933

-The Kazakh famine of 1930–1933, also known the Kazakh catastrophe, or Asharshylyk (Kazakh: Ашаршылық, meaning 'famine' or 'hunger') was a famine during which approximately 1.5 million people died in the Kazakh Autonomous Socialist Soviet Republic, then part of the Russian Socialist Federative Soviet Republic in the Soviet Union, of whom 1.3 million were ethnic Kazakhs.
-An estimated 38 to 42 percent of all Kazakhs died, the highest percentage of any ethnic group killed by the Soviet famine of 1930–1933.
-Other sources state that as many as 2.0 to 2.3 million died.
+The Kazakh famine of 1930–1933, also known as the Asharshylyk, was a famine in the Kazakh Autonomous Socialist Soviet Republic, then part of the Soviet Union, during which an estimated 1.3 to 2.3 million people died, the majority of them ethnic Kazakhs.
+Between 38 and 42 percent of all Kazakhs perished, the highest proportion of any ethnic group killed in the Soviet famines of the early 1930s.
+Other estimates put the number of deaths at about 1.75 million, while some research suggests the toll may have exceeded 2 million.